Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/tailwind-css-pseudo-elements.md

 I'm thrilled these are now so well supported, and I'm sure it will be a game-changer.

-If you want to read up more, the [official docs of Tailwind](https://tailwindcss.com/docs/hover-focus-and-other-states#pseudo-elements) are always a gem of information.
+If you want to read more, the [official docs of Tailwind](https://tailwindcss.com/docs/hover-focus-and-other-states#pseudo-elements) are always a gem of information.

 ### Thank you for reading, and let's connect!